alecive/alecive.github.io/_posts/2015-04-30-CV-AlessandroRoncone.md

    end: Oct.
 2013
    location: Coop la Lucerna
    location-link: http://cooplalucerna.it/
    description: "<i>Coop la Lucerna</i> is a farm right in the middle of Pianura Padana, IT.
 During the process of restructuring their online offerings, they contacted me in order to implemented a set of icons for their website.
-The icons were basically a set of 20 vegetables, rendered in a flat and minimal look."
+The icons were a set of 20 vegetables, rendered in a flat and minimal look."
  - name: Icon Designer
    title: Icon Designer in outsourcing
    start: Oct.